RoadToOmega/AB-ReaLayer/README.md

 ```

 Open Extensions → ReaPack → Browse packages, search AB ReaLayer, mark it for installation and click Apply.
-Then add JS: AB_ReaLayer to a track.
+Restart Reaper -> Then add JS: AB_ReaLayer to a track.

 ## Quick Start
 Drag and drop up to 4 WAV files containing variations onto a layer, let detection finish, then press Play Sampler or trigger it with MIDI.